fabiradi/dilatory_patternmaker/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 A simple and elegant theme for Jekyll and GitHub Pages.
+This is a test.

 ### Features:
 * Mobile-first design ensures this theme performs fastest on mobile while scaling elegantly to desktop-size screens.